MikuAuahDark/NCC-1701/README.md

 NCC-1701
 =====

-A Enterprise (Azur Lane) Rainmeter skin.
+An Enterprise (Azur Lane) Rainmeter skin.

-Some skins requires Rainmeter + LuaJIT to be used (which means custom build)
+Some skins requires Rainmeter + LuaJIT to be used (which means custom build Rainmeter)

 Visualizer script is automatically generated.
 See `Vis/makevis.lua` for more information.